 Supplies Needed for DIY Dip Powder Nails

-- Revel Nails Dip Powder Starter Kit with the shade of your choice (you’ll get 10% off your first purchase with that link!)
+- Revel Nails Dip Powder Starter Kit with the shade of your choice (the color I used is Shady)

 - Revel Nails Dip Powder in Vivien (clear)

 - E-file Drill

 - OPI Bond Aid

 - Lint-free wipes

 - Nail Brush

 This is what I started with – uneven, un-buffed nails.

 Use a tougher-grit nail file (around 100 grit) to even your natural nail out as much as possible.
 Buff the surface of the nails with the 180-grit side of your file – not a lot, just enough to take any shine off of the surface.